diamond-nicholas/TicTacToe/README.md

 # TicTacToe
 This project involves building a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming, getting users input and printing the result to the screen, building a game logic and creating the game.
+I also tested all methods using rspec and made sure it passes all cases by refactoring.

 ## Game Instructions
 * This game uses a board of 9 spaces divided into  3rows and 3colums.